Snapshot

 • Atmanirbhar Bharat Abhiyaan - Self Reliant India

-Special economic and comprehensive package of INR 20 lakh Cr towards promoting manufacturing in India.
+Special economic and comprehensive package of INR 20 Lakh Cr towards promoting manufacturing in India.

 arrowarrow